 Accurate postal codes are a key factor.
 They assure that the mailer always deliver your mail to its destination.
 Their role is to significantly ease the sorting and delivery of email.
 Also, in a few cases, a mailer can refuse to deliver a mail with an incorrect postal code.

 Happily, there is no need to worry.
-Our WinPure Clean & Match Enterprise with Address Verification is here to help you and correct the postal code you use.
-Also, our software can check the deliverability of every address in the U.S. Try it today and discover why large companies such as Bank of America, Vodafone, McAfee, Hewlett-Packard, and Emirates are happy to use our software.
+Our WinPure Clean & Match Enterprise with Address Verification is here to help and correct all the postal codes you use.
+Whether its in the US, Canada or UK, the software covers over 240 countries worldwide.
+Try it today and discover why large companies such as Bank of America, Vodafone, McAfee, Hewlett-Packard, and Emirates are happy to use our software.